bioinfo-arctic/FSK2053/Spring_2023/scripts/Practice_5_Linux_and_Biological_Data.md

 ## Introduction to bioinformatics
-#### For this class, you need to follow the tutorial presented in the [Lecture 7 - Bioinformatics and biological data.](https://uit.instructure.com/courses/28991/modules/items/809233)
+#### For this class, you need to have finished the tutorial presented in the [Lecture 7 - Bioinformatics and biological data.](https://uit.instructure.com/courses/28991/modules/items/809233)
 #### Don't forget to turn on your  [virtual machine](https://labs.azure.com/register/detno9f2n)

 ---